artefactual/atom-docs/user-manual/import-export/csv-import.rst

 7. If any warnings or errors are encountered, AtoM will display them on :ref:`Job details <job-details>` page of the related import job.
+   Generally, errors will cause an import to fail, while warnings will be logged but will allow the import to proceed anyway  - however, an :term:`administrator` can configure the CSV import validation to run automatically on all imports, and when this setting is set to "strict" even warnings will prevent a CSV import from proceeding.
+For more information,
+   see:

+   * :ref:`csv-validation`
+   * :ref:`csv-validator-settings`

-   Generally, errors will cause an import to fail, while warnings will be logged but will allow the import to proceed anyway.
-Errors can occur for many reasons - please review the checklist :ref:`above <csv-import-accessions-gui>` for suggestions on resolving the most common reasons that CSV imports fail.
+   Errors and warnings can occur for many reasons - please review the checklist :ref:`above <csv-import-accessions-gui>` for suggestions on resolving the most common reasons that CSV imports fail.
+Note that validation can also be run independently of an import - doing so via the :term:`user interface` will also generate a downloadable TXT file report with further details on errors and warnings encountered, that should help you troubleshoot any issues.
+See the :ref:`csv-validation` documentation for further details.

 :ref:`Back to top <csv-import>`